 At common law, riparian landowners enjoy a variety of special rights incidental to the ownership of riparian lands.
 These rights or "privileges" include fishing, swimming, and construction of piers.
 Riparian rights must be exercised "reasonably" in relationship to the reciprocal riparian rights of other riparian landowners.
-Courts have in some cases held that construction of levees, dams, etc. by one government or private riparian landowner which increases flood damages on other riparian lands are a violation of riparian rights.51 Failure to reasonably take into account
+Courts have held that construction of levees, dams, etc. by one government or private riparian landowner which increases flood damages on other riparian lands are a violation of riparian rights.
+Failure to reasonably take into account increases in flooding due to climate change may also, arguably, constitute a violation of riparian rights.